Qolore7/moonshadow/README.md

 ### Pagefile in prevention of memory crashes

 Bigger Skyrim modlists need a lot of memory, and when there is not enough available it may fail allocating more.
-To fix this, you'll want to have a bigger <a href="PAGEFILE.md" target="_blank">pagefile</a>.
+To fix this, you'll want to have a bigger [page file](https://github.com/Lost-Outpost/dragonborn/blob/main/PAGEFILE.md)"

 ## Skyrim GOG